Table Of Contents

 Senior BJP leaders have been crystal clear on this.

-Maharashtra Chief Minister Devendra Fadnavis recently said Modi will lead India even beyond the 2029 elections, shutting down rumors with confidence.
+Maharashtra Chief Minister Devendra Fadnavis recently stated that Modi will lead India even beyond the 2029 elections, dispelling rumors with confidence.

-Union Home Minister Amit Shah and Defence Minister Rajnath Singh have echoed this, stating there is no “75-year rule” in the BJP’s constitution forcing retirement.
+Union Home Minister Amit Shah and Defence Minister Rajnath Singh have echoed this, stating that there is no “75-year rule” in the BJP’s constitution, which would force retirement.

-Modi himself has stayed mum on stepping down, instead focusing on long-term goals, like his 25-year roadmap for India’s development, shared in an interview in April 2025.
+Modi himself has remained silent on stepping down, instead focusing on long-term goals, such as his 25-year roadmap for India’s development, which he shared in an interview in April 2025.

 The “75-Year Rule” Myth: What is the Deal?